Orange Literacy presents the

 Leoneda Inge is WUNC’s “Race and Southern Culture Reporter.”
 She is the first public radio journalist in the South to hold such a position, which explores modern and historical constructs to tell stories of poverty and wealth, health and food culture, education and racial identity.
 Leoneda’s most recent work includes “The Hanging,” in collaboration with UNC-TV and Independent Lens.
 The series focuses on the hanging death of a black teenager in mostly white Bladenboro, North Carolina.
 Leoneda is also author of the series, “Perils and Promise,” drawing attention to the challenges facing rural educators and students.
 Leoneda is the recipient of three Gracie Awards from the Alliance for Women in Media and several awards from the Associated Press, the Radio Television Digital News Association (RTDNA) and the National Association of Black Journalists.
 In 2006, she and a team of WUNC journalists won an Alfred I. DuPont Award from Columbia University for the series “North Carolina Voices: Understanding Poverty.”
 Leoneda is a graduate of Florida A&M University and Columbia University, where she earned her Master’s Degree in Journalism as a Knight-Bagehot Fellow in Business and Economics.
 Leoneda’s work has taken her to Italy, South Africa, South Korea and Japan.
 In 2014, she traveled to Berlin, Brussels and Prague as a German/American Journalist Exchange Fellow with the RIAS Berlin Commission/RTDNF.

 Carol Wolf is a visiting lecturer at UNC School of Media and Journalism.
-More information coming soon.
+You can read more about her on her page.

 Shannon Ravenel and Dale Purves